Sam-Max/rcmltb/README.md

 - Mirror to local
 - Queue system for mirror
 - Refactor of the whole code to use only pyrogram with asyncio
+- Docker based image based on Alpine
+- Compatible with Amd64 and ARM64 bit
 ## Commands for bot(set through @BotFather)

 ```